nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 The timeline-objects can be programmed to contain relative references to each other, so programming things like _"play this thing right after this other thing"_ is as easy as `{start: { #otherThing.end }}`

-The [Playout Gateway](../../for-developers/libraries) picks up the timeline from Sofie Core and \(using the [timeline-state-resolver](https://github.com/nrkno/sofie-timeline-state-resolver)\) controls the play-out devices to make sure that they actually play what is intended.
+The [Playout Gateway](../../for-developers/libraries) picks up the timeline from Sofie Core and \(using the [timeline-state-resolver](https://github.com/nrkno/sofie-timeline-state-resolver)\) controls the playout devices to make sure that they actually play what is intended.

 ![Example of 2 objects in a timeline: The #video object, destined to play at a certain time, and #gfx0, destined to start 15 seconds into the video.](/img/docs/main/features-and-configuration/timeline.png)